akshayGudhate/subscription-limit/README.md

-# Welcome to project...
+# Welcome to a project...
 A small project for organizations where they can opt for a monthly request limit.
-And on the basic of limit they can access API.
+And based on the limit they can access API.

 ## Database

-This project is using postgres, and the below are the db details.
+This project is using Postgres, and below are the db details.

 Tables: